 What is Pupil Premium?

 Pupil Premium is additional funding given to publicly funded schools in England to raise the attainment of disadvantaged children and close the gap between them and their peers.
-In the 2016 to 2017 financial year, schools will receive £1,320 for each child registered as eligible for free school meals at any point in the last 6 years, £1,900 for looked after children and £300 for children of Armed Forces families.
+In 2018-2019 schools will receive £1,320 for each child registered as eligible for free school meals at any point in the last 6 years, £1,900 for looked after children and £300 for children of Armed Forces families.

 Our aim is to continually improve the attainment and progress of all pupils in EYFS, Key Stage 1 and 2, particulary in phonics, reading and maths.
 This year we are focusing specifically on closing the attainment gap between PP children and non-pupil premium children nationally.
 Please open our Pupil Premium Strategy below to see in greater depth our plans.